 I know I am lucky to actually enjoy the work I am doing now.

-Two things make FI/RE easier:
+Two things make financial independence in Malaysia easier:

 - Low post-retirement expenses, and